Island Peak climbing - 18 Days

 Autumn (October-November): Clear skies, dry trails, and excellent visibility.

-Wildlife and Nature seen at the trail of Island Peak
+Wildlife and Nature seen on the trail of Island Peak

 Trek through Sagarmatha National Park, a UNESCO World Heritage Site, home to Himalayan wildlife like musk deer, Himalayan tahr, and the colorful Himalayan Monal.
 The diverse landscapes include rhododendron forests, alpine meadows, and glacial terrains.